mablack/cordova-diagnostic-plugin/README.md

 ### isNetworkLocationEnabled()

-Checks if location mode is set to return low-accuracy locations from network triangulation/WiFi access points.
+Checks if location mode is set to return low-accuracy locations from network triangulation/WiFi access points AND on Android 6.0+ (API 23+), if the application has runtime authorisation to use location.

     cordova.plugins.diagnostic.isNetworkLocationEnabled(successCallback, errorCallback);